FIRST HOLY COMMUNION

 — John 6:51

 Receiving the Holy Eucharist is a milestone in the life of every Catholic.
-The Sacrament of Penance is closely tied to the Eucharist, enabling us to offer the Sacrifice of the Mass more worthily and to receive Holy Communion more fruitfully.
+The Sacrament of Reconciliation is closely tied to the Eucharist, enabling us to partake of the Sacrifice of the Mass with a deeper, more intimate relationship with Jesus Christ.

-Normally, First Penance and First Holy Communion take place when a child is in the second grade, although they can occur at other times.
+Normally, First Reconciliation and First Holy Communion take place when a child is in the second grade, although they can occur at other times.
 To receive these sacraments, children must already be baptized in the Catholic Church and attend either religious education classes or a Catholic school.
-In addition, all students and their parents must attend a series of classes for First Penance (fall) and First Holy Communion (spring).
+Due to COVID-19, much of our religious education will take place online, with a few in person meetings (see the K-5 Religious Education page for more information).
+In addition, all students and their parents must attend a series of classes for First Reconciliation (fall) and First Holy Communion (spring).

-The parish assesses a $40 fee to cover the cost of instructional materials associated with First Penance and First Holy Communion.
-(This fee is in addition to the $40 religious education fee.)
+There is a $30 fee to cover the cost of online curriculum materials associated with First Reconciliation and First Holy Communion.
+If you are enrolled in K-5 religious education, the fee for First Reconciliation/Communion is included.

 The Rite for Reconciliation of Individual Penitents with prayers can be found here.